-When a client application tries to establish a connection with a server, it typically provides a data source name (also known as a "DSN").
+When a client application tries to establish a connection with a server, it typically provides a data source name (DSN).
 The driver manager looks through the ODBC configuration database for a data source whose name matches the DSN provided by the application.

 $ odbc_config --odbcini --odbcinstini

 On a Windows host, data sources are typically defined in the Windows registry.